-The displayed results page for a search query should be easily discernible and must offer efficient navigation to browse and locate products.
-It is the most important part of the Search UX.
+The displayed results page for a search query should be easily discernible and offer efficient navigation to browse and locate products.
+It is the most critical part of the Search UX.

-The results page should not only have a clean and intuitive UI but also should be relevant.
+- The results page should have a clean and intuitive UI and be relevant

-Add item specifications, range of available products, and special offers in a simplified and intuitive display to provide easy access.
+- Add item specifications, a range of available products, and special offers to a simplified and intuitive display to provide easy access

-Avoid zero results page at any cost.
+- Zero results pages should be avoided at all costs.
 Redirect the shopper to a relevant category/subcategory or recommended products.

-Optimize the layout of the results pages appropriately to display different types of products.
-The layout used to display apparel will not work for displaying electronic devices.
+- Optimize the results page layout so that it can show different types of products.
+The structure used to display apparel will not work for displaying electronic devices.

-The science behind the display of the results page is in itself heavily immersive.
-We shall delve deeper into this in the next series.
+The science behind the display of the results page makes it heavily immersive.

 Your site search UX has to be portable across various displays and devices, which comes with varying complexities.
-We shall discuss such complexities and the science and art of some components in detail in the next series of articles:
+Learn more about how Unbxd's Auto Suggest and Site Search can help make your website experience commendable!